rmosolgo/graphql-ruby/readme.md

 # }
 ```

-You could do something like this [inside a Rails controller](https://github.com/rmosolgo/graphql-ruby-demo/blob/master/app/controllers/queries_controller.rb#L5).
+You could do something like this [inside a Rails controller](https://github.com/rmosolgo/graphql-ruby-demo/blob/master/app/controllers/queries_controller.rb#L21).

+## To Do:

+- testing with JSON args
+- Make root calls plain ol' calls, on the root?
+- Make fields like calls with no args?
+- improve debugging experience
+- build nodes for Date, DateTime, Time, Hash
+- How do you express failure?
+HTTP response? `errors` key?
+- Handle blank objects in nested calls (how? wait for spec)
+- Implement calls as arguments
+- double-check how to handle `pals.first(3) { count }`
+- Implement call argument introspection (wait for spec)